 In particular, [22] proposes a dynamic race detection algorithm based on vector clocks by considering the granularity of program data (i.e.; words, bytes, bits, etc.) that is common in embedded systems.
 The main motivation is to improve data race precision as opposed to other race detection solutions, which do not consider various data sizes in the program.
-In [23] an onthe-fly technique that efficiently detects apparent data races in interrupt-driven programs without false positives is presented.
-The technique combines a tailored lightweight labelling scheme to maintain the logical concurrency between a program and every instance of its interrupt handlers with a precise detection protocol that analyzes conflicting accesses to shared memories by storing at most two accesses for each shared variable.
+In [23] an on-the-fly technique that efficiently detects apparent data races in interrupt-driven programs without false positives is presented.
+The technique combines a tailored lightweight labelling scheme to maintain the logical concurrency between a program and every instance of its interrupt handlers with a precise detection protocol that analyses conflicting accesses to shared memories by storing at most two accesses for each shared variable.

-Interrupt-driven programs where inconsistent ordering (races) of interrupt events could result in non-determinism in the program.
-To detect these kinds of races, the algorithm in [24] sequentializes the program and applies model checking.
-However, this solution does not focus on multi-threads programs because the program under consideration is single-threaded event-driven.
-A failure that is caused by interruption handler that modifies a certain variable between a reference or modification to the variable and a later reference to the variable is defined as a race in [25].
+In interrupt-driven programs, inconsistent ordering (races) of interrupt events could result in non-determinism in the program.
+To detect these kinds of races, the algorithm in [24] sequentialises the program and applies model checking.
+However, this solution does not focus on multi-thread programs because the program under consideration is single-threaded event-driven.

+A failure that is caused by an interrupt handler that modifies a certain variable between a reference or modification to the variable and a later reference to the variable is defined as a race in [25].
 The proposed solution in [25] is to generate an interrupt at the instruction points that possibly cause race conditions and replace input value from external device to control interrupt handlers.
 This covers all possibilities of sharing memory between the interrupt handler and other routines that would cause data races.

-To improve race detection performance in embedded systems, [26] employs hardware registers originally added to processors, for debugging by, to watch the traffic along the data and instruction buses.
-This improves analysis of races compared to software instrumentation based techniques.
+To improve the performance of race detection in embedded systems, [26] employs hardware registers originally added to processors to watch the traffic along the data and instruction buses for debugging purposes.
+This improves the analysis of races compared to techniques based on software instrumentation.

-Testing method for identifying faults in multitasking applications for embedded systems is proposed in [27] where intra and inter task analysis to generate test cases is used to improve the observability of faults.
+A testing method for identifying faults in multitasking applications for embedded systems is proposed in [27] where intra and inter task analysis is used to generate test cases to improve the observability of faults.